Graduate Students

 Areas of Interest

-Post-1945 American Prose; Environmental Literature; Climate Fiction; Anthropological Literature; Contemporary Poetry
+Post-1945 U.S. Literature; Postcolonial Literature; Environmentalism (U.S. and Global); Urban Space; Solarpunk; Climate Fiction; Anthropological Literature; Science Fiction; Contemporary Poetry

 Biography

-Grant is interested in transdisciplinary ways of knowing.
-In particular, he focuses on contemporary climate fiction as a generative space that co-constructs scientific fact alongside natural sciences and technologies.
-Within this space, he explores the role of speculative fiction as a tool for imagining alternative formulations of non-hierarchical human societies in the context of an industrialized, globalized world that is currently embroiled in an interconnected system of climate disasters.
+Grant's research focuses on fiction as a generative tool that co-constructs scientific fact alongside natural sciences and technologies.
+In particular, he is interested in how storytelling imagines alternative formulations (non-hierarchical) human societies in the context of an industrialized, globalized world that is currently embroiled in an interconnected system of climate disasters.

 Courses Taught